epigen/genome_tracks/README.md

 | samtools | https://doi.org/10.1093/bioinformatics/btp352 |
 | sinto | https://github.com/timoast/sinto |

-# Methods
+# 🔬 Methods
 This is a template for the Methods section of a scientific publication and is intended to serve as a starting point.
 Only retain paragraphs relevant to your analysis.
 References [ref] to the respective publications are curated in the software table above.
-Versions (ver) have to be read out from the respective conda environment specifications (workflow/envs/\*.yaml file) or post execution in the result directory (/envs/genome_tracks/\*.yaml).
+Versions (ver) have to be read out from the respective conda environment specifications (`workflow/envs/*.yaml file`) or post-execution in the result directory (`genome_tracks/envs/*.yaml`).
 Parameters that have to be adapted depending on the data or workflow configurations are denoted in squared brackets e.g., [X].

 __(optional) Single-cell preprocessing.__ Each single-cell BAM file was split into [group]-wise BAM files according to it's cell barcode metadata using filterbarcodes from the command line tool sinto (ver) [ref].